RubixML/ML/CONTRIBUTING.md

 ```

 ## Unit Testing
-Almost always, *new* code will require an accompanying unit test - whether it be a new feature or a bug fix.
+New code will usually require an accompanying unit test.
 What to test depends on the type of change you are making.
 See the individual unit testing guidelines below.

 To run the unit tests:
 ```sh
 $ composer test
 ```

+### General Object Testing
+Limiting tests to public methods is usually sufficient.
+It is important to test for edge cases such as mistakes that the user might make to ensure they are handled properly.

+### Bugfix Testing
+Bugs usually indicate an area of the code that has not been properly tested yet.
+When submitting a bug fix, please include a passing test that would have reproduced the bug prior to your changes.

 ### Learner Testing
 Rubix ML uses a unique end-to-end testing schema for all learners that involves generating a controlled training and testing set, training the learner, and then validating its predictions using an industry-standard scoring metric.
 The reason for this type of test is to be able to confirm that the learner offers the ability to generalize its training to new data.
-Since not all learners are the same, choose a generator (dataset) and minimum validation score that is appropriate for a real world use case.
+Since not all learners are the same, choose a dataset and minimum validation score that is appropriate for a real world use case.

-> **Note:** Be sure to seed the random number generator with a known constant in your tests.
+> **Note:** Be sure to seed the random number generator with a known constant in your tests to make them deterministic.

-### Bugfix Testing
-Typically bugs indicate an area of the code that has not been properly tested yet.
-When submitting a bug fix, please include a passing test that would have reproduced the bug prior to your changes.

 ## Coding Style
-Rubix ML follows the PSR-2 coding style with additional rules to keep the codebase tidy and reduce cognitive load.
+Rubix ML follows the PSR-2 coding style with additional rules to keep the codebase tidy and reduce cognitive load for our developers.

 To run the style checker:
 ```sh